 Silo Ridge Resort Community has been designed to be a unique, family oriented, healthy-living environment focused on year-round recreational, outdoor and sporting activities.
 The development plan for Silo Ridge puts the natural beauty of the region into the forefront, and provides for significant protection of open space and natural resources.
 Silo Ridge will have 21 lodging (Hotel-Condominium) units; a Clubhouse with spa and dining (and five of the lodging units); a renovated 18-hole championship golf course; and a mix of single-family homes, including Golf Villas; Vineyard Cottages; and other residences grouped around views, natural features, and the Village Green.
-The former Silo Ridge Country Club Golf Course is located on approximately 670 acres (with an additional 5.8+/- acres from the adjoining property owned of record by Harlem Valley Landfill Corp. to be added by lot line adjustment) of stunning countryside in the foothills of the Berkshire Mountains in Amenia, Dutchess County, New York, an area well-known for its pastoral landscape and agricultural heritage.
+The former Silo Ridge Country Club Golf Course is located in the foothills of the Berkshire Mountains in Amenia, Dutchess County, New York, an area well-known for its pastoral landscape and agricultural heritage.